umarhassan-mitodl/6.s897-spring-2019/content/pages/projects/_index.md

 *   You are expected to turn in a PDF of your write-up.
 We strongly encourage you to open source your code and submit a link to it as part of your submission (e.g. a Github repository).
 You should include a readme file with instruction on how to reproduce your results as well as all the data pre-processing and analysis code.
 Please do not include any proprietary data in your submission.
 *   Each team is expected to turn in a single project report of length at most 2n+2 pages where n is the number of students in the team.
 References are not counted toward page limit.
 *   You are required to include a section that clearly outlines the contributions of each team member.
 *   You may use any template you want.
-If you are looking for a clear template, we recommend the [MLHC template (ZIP)](https://www.mlforhc.org/s/mlhc.zip) This file contains 1 .jpeg, 1 .tex, 1 .pdf, 1 .sty, and 1 .cls file.
+If you are looking for a clear template, we recommend the {{% resource_link "258a9dc3-0ea4-4371-9018-3910c449b1b1" "MLHC template (ZIP)" %}} This file contains 1 .jpeg, 1 .tex, 1 .pdf, 1 .sty, and 1 .cls file.
 *   We encourage you to include the following sections in your writeup:
     1.  _Introduction_: This section should include a brief explanation of your problem and its clinical importance.
 You should briefly explain your basic approach and your main conclusions.
 A figure is often helpful to motivate the work.
     2.  _Related work_: This section should highlight previous work related to your problem and should put your work in a broader context.
 It may also include a comparison of why previous approaches could not be used to solve your particular problem.